-The budgeted expenses for Workers Compensation in 2024-25 are \$3.6 million, reflecting an 8% increase from the preceding year's budget plan.
+The budgeted expenses for Workers Compensation in 2024-25 are \$3.4 million, reflecting a 2% increase from the preceding year's budget plan.
 The Authority's staff and risk managers remain committed to diligently overseeing claims and fostering a safe work environment.
 These efforts have contributed to a reduction in the number of open workers' compensation claims.
 The Authority is optimistic that continued efforts will further contribute to a continuous decline in the number of open claims.